Dhruv0to1/loginpage-supaBase/README.md

 Use the above username and password to test the app,incorrect credentials will throw an error.

-to test: copy and paste the belowlink:-
+to test: copy and paste the belowlink in a new tab:-

 login-page-supabase.netlify.app